How to Optimize MySQL Tables

 Find Tables for Optimization

-There are multiple ways to show tables and analyze them for optimization.
+There are multiple ways to find tables and analyze them for optimization.
 Start by connecting to your MySQL database:

-Check the status of the desired table with:
+Check the status of a desired table with:

-The output shows some general information about the table.
-The following two numbers are important:
+The output shows general information about the provided table.
+The following two metrics (in bytes) are essential:

 Tip 2: Show Unused Space for All Tables

 The query displays the name of the table, the total space, and unused allocated space.
-By default, the memory prints in bytes.
+By default, the values print in bytes.

 Tip 3: Display Data in Megabytes